How to dry Garlic

 You can enjoy garlic for months after you harvest it.
 But how?

-The answer is curing them!
+The answer is Curing them!

 The secret lies in the garlic’s different varieties and how well they are cured and stored.

-And since you have been waiting patiently for seven to nine months to grow them, I am sure that you want to enjoy your harvest!
+And since you have been waiting patiently for seven to nine months to grow them, I am sure that you wish to enjoy your harvest!
+And curing your garlic will do exactly this.

 Does garlic have to be cured?